 Towards an agenda for action on racial justice for foundation chief executives:

-People of Colour and People from Black and Minority Ethnic Communities have been clear about the changes they wish to see from funders and the wider voluntary sector, as set out in the following documents:
+Black people and people of colour have been clear about the changes they wish to see from funders and the wider voluntary sector, as set out in the following documents:

 As a group of foundation chief executives, our understanding of these calls for urgent change within charities – including trusts and foundations – is summarised as follows:

 - Reflection and learning: Have candid and open conversations on race and anti-racism, and how it manifests within your organisation.
 This could also be framed within a wider consideration of questions of power and privilege.

 - Acknowledgement: Publicly acknowledge racism and the impacts of colonialism in your organisation and within the wider sector and your responsibility for tackling it.